gowithfloat/sdl-xcode-template/readme.md

 After all that, you should be able to compile this project with no problem.
 If it succeeded, you should see a `Hello world` image in a 640x480 window for about 5 seconds.

-If you have any problems getting started with this repository or have an idea that could improve it, [let us know](http://floatlearning.com/contact/)!

 # License

 &copy; 2014 [Float](http://gowithfloat.com/).
 Shared under an [MIT license](https://en.wikipedia.org/wiki/MIT_License).
 See [license.md](./license.md) for details.